Zhassan29/git_github_setup/README.md

 print(len(white_space.strip())) # this will remove all the white spaces at the end print(print(len(white_space)))

-Example_text = "shahrukh here's sOme text with lOt's of text"
+Example_text = "zakarie here's sOme text with lOt's of text"
 # print(Example_text.count("text"))
 print(Example_text)
 print(Example_text.lower())